 The subscriber is also the certificate holder.
 The certificate holder is the entity stated in the subject field of the certificate.
-The subscriber in the Citizen Domain will have accepted the General Terms and Conditions, as well as had their identity established and their certificate application approved by the RA.
+The subscriber will have accepted the General Terms and Conditions, as well as had their identity established and their certificate application approved by the RA.